 This reflects the conflicted role of the middle class in challenging racist capitalism.
-'The PMC... often mix hostility towards the capitalist class with elitism towards the working class' ('The New Left: A Case Study in PMC Radicalism,' Barbara and John Ehrenreich). '[They] have traditionally ignored the masses, failed to analyse their own social structure and develop a coherent plan' ('Mediations on Frantz Fanon's Wretched of the Earth,' James Yaki Sayles).
+'The PMC... often mix hostility towards the capitalist class with elitism towards the working class' (Barbara and John Ehrenreich). "[They] have traditionally ignored the masses, failed to analyse their own social structure and develop a coherent plan' ('Mediations on Frantz Fanon's Wretched of the Earth,' James Yaki Sayles).